CassSouza/Machine-Learning-Classification/README.md

 Pipeline for classifying samples using different machine learning algorithms, and plots for visualizing and analyzing the results.

 ## About the data
-The __['data.csv'](https://github.com/CassSouza/Machine-Learning-Classification/tree/main/Database)__ dataframe consists of real world data that has been subjected to a clr (centered log-ratio) transformation.
+The __['data.csv'](https://github.com/CassSouza/Machine-Learning-Classification/tree/main/Database)__ dataframe consist of real world data that has been subjected to a clr (centered log-ratio) transformation.
 Labels and features have had their names changed to generic names in order to preserve the source of the data.

 ## Machine Learning Algorithms
 Machine learning algorithms available: